 - Replace or repair your windows.
 This is an expensive option, depending on how many windows you replace.
 However, upgrading your windows to double or triple-paned with PVC frames can dramatically reduce noise pollution.
-If you prefer natural materials, having your wooden windows and frames repaired can also help reduce the clamour and racket coming from outside.
+If you prefer natural materials, having your wooden windows and frames repaired can also help reduce the clamor and racket coming from outside.

 - Fix squeaky floors.
 Hardwood floors look great and can add a lot of character to a room, but if one or more of the floorboards are loose, it can cause a never-ending squeaky nightmare.
-Although a fresh installation would be great, to get your flooring back in shape with trusty specialists is the best.
+Although a fresh installation would be great, getting your flooring back in shape with trusty specialists is the best.

 Easy Ways to Make a Soundproof Room

-There is no need to renovate, to make a soundproof room, it is enough to put objects that are considered to be able to muffle sound.
+There is no need to renovate, to make a soundproof room, it is enough to put objects that are considered to be able to muffle the sound.